What is Location Analytics?

 The major benefit of executing targeted segmented marketing campaigns is that you are sending a specific message to customers who are more likely to engage and respond.

-With the ability to passively collect customer data like contact information, demographics, physical behavior, customer ratings, purchasing habits, and other targeted information, you can deliver this type of highly effective advertising to help your business grow.
+So, with the ability to passively collect customer data like contact information, demographics, physical behavior, customer ratings, purchasing habits, and other targeted information, you can deliver this type of highly effective advertising to help your business grow.

 In addition, Bloom Intelligence tracks each and every message sent.

-We give you amazingly accurate ROI all the way down to a customer walking back through your door and redeeming an offer if one was included in the message or survey.
+Finally, we give you amazingly accurate ROI all the way down to a customer walking back through your door and redeeming an offer if one was included in the message or survey.

 The Bloom Intelligence WiFi marketing and analytics platform can give you these extremely valuable, real-time location analytics.